Modern Web Development with Fastify + React

 This wouldn't have been possible without Vite and Vavite.

-When you run pnpm dev all your code is running and changes to code are applied immediately without restarting the server.
+When you run node --run dev all your code is running and changes to code are applied immediately without restarting the server.

 This happens because Vavite is using Vite to compile both frontend and backend code.